-- The resources required to make the material available for research purposes in a reasonable period of time. - The extent and terms of any restrictions, the legal rights and/or requests of the donor to place the records in the Archives. - The records' relationship to the strengths and weaknesses in the existing holdings. - The availability of appropriate storage facilities and the physical condition of the records in relation to the probability of being able to conserve them in a reasonable period of time. - The acquisition mandates of other institutions. - The Archives retains the right to reproduce materials by mechanical, electronic, or photographic means for security, conservation, or research purposes.
+- The resources required to make the material available for research purposes in a practical period of time. - The extent and terms of any restrictions, the legal rights and/or requests of the donor to place the records in the Archives. - The records' relationship to the strengths and weaknesses in the existing holdings. - The availability of appropriate storage facilities and the physical condition of the records in relation to the probability of being able to conserve them in a reasonable period of time. - The acquisition mandates of other institutions. - The Archives retains the right to reproduce materials by mechanical, electronic, or photographic means for security, research, access, conservation and long-term preservation purposes in accordance with applicable Canadian law.

-Methods of acquisition
+Methods of Acquisition

 - Archival materials are generally acquired by donation and not by purchase.
 The Archives may determine to acquire material by purchase if it fulfils a critical gap within the collection with the approval of the Chief Librarian. - Archival materials of private donors are accepted by gift, bequest, or transfer from another archival institution.
 A signed Deed of Gift is completed to transfer ownership and negotiated rights such as copyright of the records from the donor to the Hamilton Public Library. - The Hamilton Public Library's institutional archival records are retained primarily according to approved records retention policy.
-The Archives does not function as a repository for financial records or human resources records. - The Archives does not accept as gifts, fonds that have been willfully partitioned by a donor. - In special circumstances, Local History and Archives works in partnership with local organizations where records may be acquired by loan to allow copies to be prepared for community access and digitization where copyright is retained by the partner organization.
-In the case of each partnership, a letter of agreement or memorandum of understanding is signed defining the scope of the project and the rights and responsibilities of all parties. - Tax receipts may be issued based on Canada Revenue Agency rules subject to external appraisal by individual(s) qualified in appraising historical records.
+The Archives does not function as a repository for financial records or human resources records. - The Archives does not generally accept fonds that have been willfully partitioned by a donor.

+- In special circumstances, and in line with the Library's Working With Us Policy, Local History and Archives may work in or develop partnerships with local organizations to improve community access to materials.
+In the case of each partnership, a letter of agreement or memorandum of understanding is signed defining the scope of the project and the rights and responsibilities of all parties. - At the discretion of the Archives, tax receipts may be issued based on Canada Revenue Agency rules subject to external appraisal by individual(s) qualified in appraising the material in question.

-Access to Local History and Archive Collections
+Access to Collections

-Due to the rare and fragile nature of the Local History and Archives collections, access to collections housed in the Local History and Archives Department is limited to persons consulting archival material and carrying out their research in the Local History and Archives department.
-Within the department, staff are on hand to provide assistance and proper supervision to ensure the safe care and handling of materials.
+Due to the rare and fragile nature of the Local History and Archives collections, access to collections housed in Local History and Archives is limited to persons consulting archival material and carrying out their research in the Local History and Archives Reading Room or other Library approved designated space.
+Within the Reading Room, library employees are on hand to provide assistance and proper supervision to ensure the safe care and handling of materials.
+Consistent with the Library's Member and Service Commitment, Rules of Use outline researchers' responsibilities in working with library employees to preserve the collection and are amended from time to time.